Luke Reifenberg is currently writing a thesis in algebraic geometry with the Department of Mathematics, advised by Dr. Juan Migliore.

-Last summer, Reifenberg traveled to Calais, France, with funding from the Hesburgh-Yusko Scholars Program, the Glynn Family Honors Program, and the Center for the Study of Languages and Cultures.
-While in Europe, Reifenberg conducted interviews and assisted several charities in providing direct humanitarian aid to refugees in Northern France and Belgium.
+In the summer of 2019, Reifenberg traveled to Calais, France, with funding from the Hesburgh-Yusko Scholars Program, the Glynn Family Honors Program, and the Center for the Study of Languages and Cultures.
+While in Europe, Reifenberg conducted interviews and assisted several charities in providing direct humanitarian aid to refugees in Northern France.

 During the summer of 2020, Reifenberg participated in the Summer Service Learning Program partnering with the education-based non-profit organization Guadalupe Center to teach (online) music lessons to children living in Immokalee, Florida.

 In the summer of 2021, Reifenberg won a Boren Scholarship, a U.S. federal government award to study foreign languages critical to U.S. security, specifically to study Chinese in Taiwan.
 He declined the award in order to participate in the NSF-funded REU at Williams College (“SMALL”), doing in-person research in number theory and probability.

 Reifenberg is interested in mathematics, particularly in its applications to computer science.